tanyaweaver/python-dev-accelerator/source/lectures/memoization.rst

 Our original function took 2.7 ms to execute.
 The memoized version of essentially the same function took 0.7 microseconds (0.0007 ms).
 This is more than 3500-times faster than the original version!

+There is a faster algorithm.
+Look up `Knuth <https://en.wikipedia.org/wiki/Donald_Knuth>`_ and other ways to do this in Python. `Warning: do not directly copy and paste code from the internet <https://technobeans.wordpress.com/2012/04/16/5-ways-of-fibonacci-in-python/>`_.